veebeeyoukay/vikas-bhatia-portfolio/README.md

 This project is proprietary and confidential.
 All rights reserved.

-## 👥 Team
+## 👤 About Vikas Bhatia

-- Development Team at Zenity
+Vikas Bhatia is a cybersecurity executive and strategic technology leader with over 20 years of experience transforming organizations through innovative security solutions and digital transformation.
+His expertise spans cybersecurity strategy, risk management, security architecture, and executive coaching.

 ## 🔐 Security

-This project implements various security measures and follows best practices for web development.
-For security concerns, please contact the security team.
+This portfolio website implements various security measures and follows best practices for web development.
+For security concerns, please contact through the provided contact information.